-- Women who have completed primary addiction treatment and want continued care for their substance use disorder
+- Clients who have completed primary substance abuse treatment and desire continued care through other treatment services for substance use disorder.

-- Women who are working, going to school, or occupied during the day
+- Individuals who are working, going to school, or occupied during the day

-- Women who are not ready or able to commit to residential care
+- Clients who are not ready or able to commit to residential care

 - Individual and Conjoint Therapy